methodfive/jot/jot-examples/README.md

 # 🧩 Jot Examples

-Runnable examples that demonstrate how to use the **Jot (Polkadot Java SDK)** to connect to a node, query on-chain data, and submit transactions.
+Runnable examples demonstrating how to use the Jot (Polkadot Java SDK) to connect to a node, query on-chain data, and submit transactions.

-These examples are configured to run against the **Westend** test network and are intended to **succeed when run** using a funded test account.
+All examples are configured for the **Westend** test network and are designed to run successfully when using a **funded** test account.

+> 💡 Note: For examples that submit extrinsics, **successfully** means the transaction is broadcast to the blockchain and a valid transaction hash is returned.
+Some calls may still fail at the protocol level (for example, attempting Staking.unbond on an account that is not currently staking).

 ---